 - Deck the malls: The 4 best credit cards for holiday shopping

+Editor's Note: Thank you for your interest, these offers have expired and are no longer available.
 It seems like big box stores start leaking their Black Friday sale flyers around the same time they discount leftover Halloween candy.
 That gives you a few weeks to work out a strategy for financing your holiday purchases.
-These four rewards credit cards offer special deals and promotions that can help you stretch your budget, [...]
+These four [...]

 - Bad credit?
 Time for tough love and no excuses